summa-tx/riemann-ether/README.md

 ### riemann-ether

-This is a simple library for building, signing, and reading logs from Ether transactions quickly
+This is a simple library for building, signing, and reading logs from Ether transactions quickly.
+It also includes geth and infura RPC clients.

-It is in early stages of development
+It is intended for quickly developing MVP applications, and may not be suitable for production applications or use at scale.

 ### Development